top of page

 Revenue receipt

-- See, for comparison, Burmah Steam Ship - agreed contractual compensation where ship repairers exceeded the stipulated time for repair of the ship were a revenue trading receipt.
+- See, for comparison, Burmah Steam Ship - agreed contractual compensation where ship repairers exceeded the stipulated time for repair of the ship was a revenue trading receipt.

 Legislation: